 - Get involved – There are tons of local and national nonprofit organizations dedicated to taking care of our military vets.
 Find one whose mission resonates with you and volunteer your time.
 Operation Gratitude is always looking for help to fill care packages for active duty troops as well as wounded heroes and vets.

 Veterans Day is all about honoring those who served.
-If you see one, thank one.
+If you see one, thank them.
 They probably don’t hear it enough, and Veterans Day is the perfect opportunity to express your gratitude.

 What Veterans Day facts do you know?
 We’d love to hear your favorites.
 Share in the comments below!

 Feature image: U.S. Air National Guard photo by Staff Sgt.
 Christopher S. Muncy

 Editor’s Note: This article was originally published in November 2021.